sickomood/sdx6ue_ue1/SECURITY.md

 ## 3. Pipeline Hardening

 The assignment requires at least three hardening measures to be implemented and explained.
-The following measures were implemented in the pipeline.
+The following measures are relevant for this pipeline.

----

 ### Hardening measure 1: Least-privilege permissions

 **Implemented**

-Each job defines explicit minimal permissions, for example:
+Each job already defines explicit permissions, for example:

 ```yaml
 permissions:
   contents: read
 ```

-Additional permissions are only granted where required:
+Some jobs additionally use:

 ```yaml
 packages: write
 security-events: write
 ```

-This reduces the attack surface.
-If a job or action is compromised, the attacker only has limited access instead of full repository permissions.

----
+This is a good hardening step because GitHub Actions otherwise may get broader default permissions than necessary.
+Reducing permissions lowers the impact if a workflow step or action is compromised.

 ### Hardening measure 2: Fail the scan on serious vulnerabilities

-**Implemented**
+**Recommended improvement**

-The Trivy configuration was changed from:
+At the moment, the Trivy configuration uses:

 ```yaml
 exit-code: '0'
 ```

-to:
+That means vulnerabilities are reported, but the pipeline does not fail.

+A hardened version would be:

 ```yaml
 exit-code: '1'
 severity: HIGH,CRITICAL
 ```

-This ensures that the pipeline fails when high or critical vulnerabilities are detected, instead of only reporting them.
-This change is important because a security scan without enforcement does not effectively reduce risk.
+This is important because a security scan that never blocks delivery is mostly informational.

----
+If the goal is actual risk reduction, the pipeline should stop when severe issues are detected.

 ### Hardening measure 3: Prevent secrets exposure on forked pull requests

-**Implemented**

-Sensitive jobs are restricted to trusted repositories using a condition like:
+**Recommended improvement**

+Forked pull requests are a common attack path in CI systems.
+To reduce that risk, secret-using jobs should not run for untrusted forks without approval.

+A common control is to guard sensitive jobs, for example:

 ```yaml
 if: github.event_name != 'pull_request' || github.event.pull_request.head.repo.fork == false
 ```

-This prevents workflows triggered from untrusted forked repositories from accessing secrets such as `DOCKER_TOKEN`.
-This is a critical protection against supply chain attacks via malicious pull requests.

----
+This helps prevent accidental secret exposure to code from external contributors.

 ### Hardening measure 4: SBOM generation

-**Implemented**

-An SBOM (Software Bill of Materials) step was added:
+**Recommended improvement**

+A Software Bill of Materials (SBOM) improves transparency by documenting which components and dependencies are part of the delivered artifact.

+Example approach:

 ```yaml
 - uses: anchore/sbom-action@v0
 ```

-This improves transparency and allows tracking of dependencies in case of vulnerabilities.
+This is useful because:

+- it helps identify affected components when a vulnerability is disclosed
+- it improves traceability
-It also supports auditing and incident response.
+- it supports later auditing

----

-### Hardening measure 5: Image signing / provenance
+### Hardening measure 5: Image signing or provenance

-**Considered improvement**
+**Recommended improvement**

-Another strong improvement would be signing container images or generating provenance data using tools such as `cosign` or SLSA.
+Another strong improvement would be signing container images or generating provenance attestations, for example with `cosign` or SLSA-related tooling.

-This would allow verification of image integrity and origin.
+Benefits:

+- consumers can verify image authenticity
+- tampering becomes easier to detect
+- trust in released artifacts increases

 ---